fenguoerbian/notes/readme.md

 Upcoming topics are:

-- MDD concept in testing
+- MDD and related concepts in testing

 - Some Bayesian concepts, such as posterior distribution and prior/posterior predictive distribution